-Non-public companies, i.e. those whose shares are not admitted to trading on a regulated market or multilateral trading facility within the territory of Poland, will be able to dematerialise their shares by registering them with the Polish central securities depository operated by Krajowy Depozyt Papierów Wartościowych S.A.
+Non-public companies, i.e. those whose shares are not admitted to trading on a regulated market or multilateral trading facility within the territory of Poland, should dematerialise their shares by registering them with the Polish central securities depository operated by Krajowy Depozyt Papierów Wartościowych S.A.
 (KDPW) or a shareholder register operated by an organisation licensed to operate securities accounts (i.e. mainly brokerage houses).

 Thus, if a shareholder is not entered in the register after this date, he will theoretically not be able to exercise his share rights.
-However, the Amending Act provides that the existing share documents will retain their evidentiary force to the extent of demonstrating the shareholder's share rights against the company for a period of five years from the date of entry into force of the Amending Act.
+However, the Amending Act provides that the existing share documents will retain their evidentiary force to the extent of demonstrating the shareholder's share rights against the company for a period of five years, i.e. by 1 March 2026.

-The shareholder register is open to the company and any of its shareholders.
+The shareholder register is open to the company and each of its shareholders.
 These entities may request a copy of the shareholder register in paper or electronic form from keeper of the register.

 Back to list